 “Western Sicily’s most serious red wine grape, also known as Calabrese.
 Very fruity though barrel maturation can work well,” is the description of Nero d’Avola on JancisRobinson.com.

-The first plant material came to South Africa in 2004, Bosman Family Vines subsequently planting a vineyard in Wellington and the 2014 vintage is the first to be officially labelled as Nero d’Avola.
+The first plant material came to South Africa in 2004, Bosman Family Vines subsequently establishing a vineyard in Wellington and the 2014 vintage is the first to be officially labelled as Nero d’Avola.

 Matured for 12 months in second-, third- and fourth-fill oak, the nose shows flowers, red and black cherry, some pleasant herbal character and a hint of vanilla.
 Good fruit definition, bright acidity and fine, spicy tannins.
 Entirely likeable if not super-complex.
 Exclusively available to wine club members at R150 a bottle.